ncrmro/website/posts/2021_01_02_apollo-cache-testing.md

 ## Custom Cache Key

-In some cases we would rather not cache based on a unique ID, In my case we build the Next app in CI so that each statically rendered page contains a hot cache for that page.
-Since we do this with a fresh database rather than putting load on the production database, this leads to different cache keys (uuids) on the statically generated page vs when the client makes a query.
+In some cases we would rather not cache based on a unique ID, In my case, we build the Next app in CI so that each statically rendered page contains a hot cache for that page.
+Since we do this with a fresh database rather than putting a load on the production database, this leads to different cache keys (uuids) on the statically generated page vs when the client makes a query.

-Luckly we store another unique key in our database which is the Part slug which we use in our urls!
+Luckily we store another unique key in our database which is the Part slug that we use in our urls!

 ```typescript
 import { InMemoryCache } from "@apollo/client";